- Home

 Keep the logic of smart contracts simple due to the following reasons:

 - You need to review and test smart contracts thoroughly.
 One can’t modify smart contracts after deploying them.
-You will find it easier to review and debug simple code.
+You will find it easier to review and debug simple code, which is rarely the case with smart contracts.

 - Running smart contracts requires Ether.
-Complex logic and computation requirements in a smart contract require mode Ether.
+Complex logic and computation requirements in a smart contract require more Ether.

 10. Reviewing blockchain code